There has been a recent rise in drug and alcohol-related deaths across West Yorkshire according to local coroners.

 Some common kinds of therapy, counselling and general mental health treatments undertaken during addiction treatment are:

-- Group therapy – This kind of therapy can be very helpful for the same reasons as a support group.
-Working through your addiction and its underlying causes with other people going through the exact same thing can be really helpful for a lot of people
+- Group Therapy – This kind of therapy can be very helpful for the same reasons as a support group.
+Working through your addiction and its underlying causes with other people going through the exact same thing can be really helpful for a lot of people.

-There is something else important that we should discuss while we’re on the subject of mental health treatment.
 Getting any kind of therapy might mean you need to reach into past traumas.

-2. Physical support
+2. Physical Health Support

 A majority of treatments start off with a detox of some sort.
-They can vary in length depending on the severity of your addiction, but detoxes can generally be described as a medically assisted and supported attempt to rid your body of whatever you’re addicted to.
+These can vary in length depending on the severity of your addiction, but detoxes can generally be described as a medically assisted and supported attempt to rid your body of whatever you’re addicted to.

 One of the biggest benefits of the other physical therapies often offered during rehab is the way that they help you to fully relax.
 This then means that you’ll be in a better position to recover overall.

-First of all, there’s reflexology, which is a kind of therapy that focuses on certain points in the hands and feet.
+Reflexology is a kind of therapy that focuses on certain points in the hands and feet.
 Pressure is applied to those specific points, using finger, thumb and hand massage techniques.

-Last but not least, acupuncture is also a form of alternative medicine commonly used in physical addiction treatment.
+Acupuncture is also a form of alternative medicine commonly used in physical addiction treatment.